somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 }
 ```

 The query `false` gives block to all data.
-For example you may want to block off access to `humio-audit` for generic users.
+For example you may want to
+block off access to `humio-audit` for generic users.
+Note that not
+listing any rules for humio-audit allows users to query just their own
+actions - this build-in rule gets overriden by the below example that
+completely blocks access to the audit log.

 ```
 {
   "defaults" : {